Occasional vs Habitual Crypto Trader in France: The Reclassification Test (2026)

 Occasional vs Habitual Crypto Trader in France

-• No numeric threshold — a bundle-of-facts test (frequency, tools, time, capital, income share, organisation).
+• There is no numeric threshold; it is a bundle-of-facts test (frequency, tools, time, capital, income share, organisation).

-• Genuine buy-and-hold with occasional sales is firmly occasional; bots/leverage/daily structured trading is the risk zone.
+• Genuine buy-and-hold with occasional sales is firmly occasional; bots, leverage, and daily structured trading are the risk zone.

 Two statuses, two regimes